 Keep reading for the text guide explaining the six options available to you, or feel free to check out my YouTube video for this instead:

-Ring recently rolled out an awesome new feature called modes, which allows you to say when you’re away or at home – and then set different camera behaviors based on this.
+Back in 2020, Ring rolled out an awesome new feature called modes, which allows you to say when you’re away or at home – and then set different camera behaviors based on this.
 For example, indoor cameras won’t record when you’re at home.
 This is a standalone feature in the Ring app, although it also automatically integrates with the Ring Alarm (meaning that if you leave home via the Alarm system, the cameras will adapt accordingly).

 To turn this feature on, go to the Ring app’s menu and click ‘New Features’.
 There should be a section saying “Your Cameras now work with modes”.
 This is available in the UK and US, and I believe various other countries – but if you don’t see the option yet, hold on a few months and you’ll hopefully see it.
 When you click on this new feature, it’ll explain what it does and that there are three modes – Disarmed, Home and Away: